-To assess cognition, EPINET clinics are asked to complete either the Brief Assessment of Cognition (BAC-APP v2.1.0) or the Pennsylvania Computerized Neurocognitive Battery (Penn CNB).
+To assess cognition, EPINET clinics are asked to complete either the Brief Assessment of Cognition (BAC-App v2.1.0) or the Pennsylvania Computerized Neurocognitive Battery (Penn CNB).

-The full BAC-APP instrument is administrated by computer.
-Individual items from the BAC-APP are not included in the EPINET Core Assessment Battery.
-Clinics report on the following test scores:
+The full BAC-App instrument is administrated by computer.
+Individual items from the BAC-App are not included in the EPINET Core Assessment Battery.
+Clinics report the raw and T-scores from the following subtests: